s-nakashita/ensvsa-grl/README.md

 - Table S1: `comp_wgt.py`, `create_table.r`
 - processing input arguments: `plotargs.py`

+Execute `plot.sh` to produce all figures.
-The model output data for producing the manuscript figures can be downloaded from [here](https://drive.google.com/file/d/12AlNec8QwNWpquUoHDx2OgCADBTwL1_5/view?usp=sharing).
+The model output data for producing the manuscript figures can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.14560175).